codicoop/boilerplate_wagtail/README.md

 ## Prerequisites

-Knowledge of Python, virtual environments and Django are assumed for this tutorial.
+Knowledge of Python, virtual environments, Django and Wagtail are assumed for this tutorial.

 We use Pyenv to have multiple Python versions and Poetry for managing packages